Mazda CX-60 review and buyer’s guide

 Officially, it competes in the premium mid-size SUV class with vehicles such as the BMW X3 and Genesis GV70.
 Right now, it is the only Mazda that sits in a premium segment, according to the Federal Chamber of Automotive Industries anyway.

-It brings in a number of firsts for Mazda in Australia, including a brand new ‘large product group’ platform, which incorporates a longitudinal engine configuration (I’ll explain why that’s important later) and some interesting new inline-six engines.
+It brings in a number of firsts for Mazda in Australia, including a brand new ‘large product group’ platform, which incorporates a longitudinal engine configuration (more on that later) and some interesting new inline-six engines.
 It also debuts a 2.5-litre four-cylinder plug-in hybrid option.

 It’s a great lineup, spanning between three main engines and three trim levels (Evolve, GT, Azami).
 And all are completely interchangeable.
 In other words, you can get the flagship plug-in hybrid (PHEV) engine in base Evolve trim, or get the entry 3.3-litre turbo-petrol inline-six with the top-spec Azami trim.